2 arrested, facing murder charges in Philadelphia shooting - NewsBreak

 2 arrested, facing murder charges in Philadelphia shooting

-PHILADELPHIA — (AP) — Two men are facing murder charges and have been arrested in Virginia in the death of two bystanders in last weekend's shooting in a busy entertainment district in Philadelphia, officials said Thursday.
+Two men are facing murder charges and have been arrested in Viriginia in the death of two innocent bystanders in last weekend's shooting in a busy entertainment district in Philadelphia , officials said Thursday.

 The men will be extradited to face charges in Philadelphia and will not be given bail in Saturday night's shooting on South Street, city officials said at a news conference.